The Lion & the Mouse

 The Lion & the Mouse is a 2009 nearly wordless picture book illustrated by Jerry Pinkney.
-The book, published by Little, Brown and Company, tells Aesop's fable of The Lion and the Mouse.
+This book, published by Little, Brown and Company, tells Aesop's fable of The Lion and the Mouse.
 In the story, a mouse's life is a spared by a lion.
 Later, after the lion is trapped, the mouse is able to set the lion free.
 Adapting the fable, with the moral that the weak can help the strong, as a wordless picture book was seen as a successful way of overcoming the brief plot generally found in the source stories.
 While it was Pinkney's first wordless picture book, it was not the first time he had told the story, having previously included it in his Aesop's Fables, published in 2000.
-Pinkney, who had received five Caldecott Honors, became the first African American to win the Caldecott Medal for his illustrations in the book.
+Pinkney, who had received five Caldecott Honors, became the first African American to win the Caldecott Medal for his illustrations in this book.
 His illustrations were generally praised for their realism and sense of place.
 The cover illustrations, featuring the title characters but no text, drew particular praise.

 Background and publication

 This book is the second time Pinkney has told this story, the first being as part of his 2000 compendium of Aesop's Fables.
 When creating this book it was important for Pinkney to balance retelling a classic story and expressing the African-American experience.
 He also wanted to show that a fable could be "action packed" and not just moralistic.
 The story is Pinckney's favorite fable and he felt that the characters of the mouse and the "majestic lion" were particularly relatable for children.
 For Pinkney a wordless version seemed like a natural evolution of the "sparse" versions of the story he had seen elsewhere.
 It was Pinkney's first wordless picture book, although he began creating it intending to include words and it was only after completing the illustrations that he realized it could be wordless.
-When he showed it to his editor he gave her a version that included onomatopoetic animals sounds and one without; they both agreed that the animals sounds improved the story, with Pinkney commenting that, "[t]hese sounds surround me with a continuity and motion and energy ...
+When he showed it to his editor he gave her a version that included onomatopoetic animals sounds and one without; they both agreed that the other animals sounds improved the story, with Pinkney commenting that, "[t]hese sounds surround me with a continuity and motion and energy ...
 It's nature speaking".
 Pinkney hoped that the story would inspire its readers to think of its African setting, the Serengeti, as a place that people need to pay attention to and save.

-The book was published on September 1, 2009 by Little, Brown Books for Young Readers.
-An audio book and video featuring atmospheric sounds and music by Sazi Dlamini was released in 2010 by Weston Woods Studios; it is designed to be listened to together with the book.
+This book was published on September 1, 2009 by Little, Brown Books for Young Readers.
+An audio book and video featuring atmospheric sounds and music by Sazi Dlamini was released in 2010 by Weston Woods Studios; it is designed to be listened to together with this book.